jito-foundation/ncn-template/simulation-test-detailed-guide.md

 #### Epoch State

-The epoch state account tracks:
+The epoch state account will be the refrence to tell the step of the voting cycle at any moment in time, also it will work as a validation layer so no step could start before its time comes, so it will tracks:

 - Current stage of the voting cycle
 - Progress of weight setting
 - Epoch snapshot status